 Q: How many letters of recommendation can be included in my application?

 A: Only one letter will be considered for your application.
 Please ensure that your academic advisor/dissertation committee chair is the writer.
-The letter should be signed and on institutional letterhead and emailed to [email protected].
+The letter should be signed and on institutional letterhead and submitted through the online application.

 Q: When are new grant awards announced?

-A: New grant awards are announced in late April – early May.
+A: New grant awards are announced in late May.

 Q: What reporting is required of MMUF Travel and Research Grant recipients?